art19/cookbook-nginx-repo/README.md

   - _Default:_ `nginx_signing.key`
 - `['nginx-repo']['nginx-mainline']['apt']['deb-src']`
   - _Type:_ Boolean
-  - _Description:_ Whether or not to include the nginx-mainline source repo?
+  - _Description:_ Whether or not to include the NGINX Mainline Source Repo?
   - _Default:_ `false`

 #### nginx-repo::_yum
-The yum recipe is for managing the NGINX yum repostories.
+The yum recipe is for installing & configuring the NGINX yum repostories.
 Any attribute supported by the [yum cookbook](https://github.com/chef-cookbooks/yum#parameters) is supported by this cookbook and can be used to override attributes in this cookbook.

 - `['nginx-repo']['nginx-stable-source']['managed']`
   - _Type:_ Boolean
-  - _Description:_ Does this cookbook manage the install of the nginx-stable-source repo?
+  - _Description:_ Does this cookbook manage the install of the NGINX Stable Source Repo?
   - _Default:_ `false`
 - `['nginx-repo']['nginx-mainline-source']['managed']`
   - _Type:_ Boolean
-  - _Description:_ Does this cookbook manage the install of the nginx-mainline-source repo?
+  - _Description:_ Does this cookbook manage the install of the NGINX Mainline Source Repo?
   - _Default:_ `false`
 - `['nginx-repo']['nginx-stable']['yum']['repositoryid']`
   - _Type:_ String